aidancrilly/RTClosureJAX/README.md

 $$

 The $\mu_n$ and $w_n$ values for a 32 ordinates set are stored in files under the 'SimData' directory.

+## Tests

+A number of tests of the numerical schemes are given in the 'Tests/' directory.

 ## Installation